-The model contains a single analysis, with two linear structural loadcases - Self-Weight (where the self weight is assigned to all members using 'auto gravity' as a property of the analysis) and Surfacing (20kN/m assigned to the deck members only).
+The model contains a single analysis, with two linear structural loadcases:

+- □ Self-Weight where the self weight is assigned to all members using 'auto gravity' as a property of the analysis. - ☐ Surfacing of 20kN/m assigned to the deck members only.